 Relevant Codes and Standards

 Building codes and standards have acknowledged the issues surrounding the potential for ice and snow movement on buildings, focusing on aspects of structural design.
 Some documents have gone further and acknowledge the potential for hazard and damage due to sliding ice and snow formations.
 However, the existence of procedures, instructions or guidelines that can be implemented to achieve a criteria or standard is not yet available.

-- Guidelines for Commercial Roofing - Metal Roof Design for Cold Climates.
-Metal Construction Association, March 2004.
-(PDF)
+- Metal Roof Design for Cold Climates, Metal Construction Association.

 - "Dam Ice Dam", ASHRAE Journal - Building Sciences 2010 by J. Lstiburek.
 June 2010.

 - "Danger: Falling Snow" by D.A.
 Taylor.
 Published in Volume 35 Issue 1 of Canadian Architect, Reprinted in Construction Practice: Selected Applications in Construction Technology Section 2 (NRCC - 35475), 1990.

 - "Minimizing the Adverse Effects of Snow and Ice on Roofs", Proceedings of the International Conference on Building Envelope Systems and Technologies (ICBEST-2001) (PDF 557 KB) by J. Buska and W. Tobiasson.
 Ottawa, Canada: 2001.

 - "Sliding Snow and Ice on Buildings: a balance of risk cost and aesthetics", Proceedings of Snow Engineering V by C.J.
 Williams; M. Carter; F. Hochstenbach and T. Lovlin.
 London, England: Published 2004.